A Complete Logic for Database Abstract State Machines: A Proof System

 \end{description}

-\item Axiom \textbf{A1} asserts that, if a consistent update set $\Delta$ does not contain any update to the location $(f,x)$, then the content of $(f,x)$ in a successor state obtained after applying $\Delta$ is the same as its content in the current state.
-Axiom \textbf{A2} asserts that, if a consistent update set $\Delta$ does contain an update which changes the content of the location $(f,x)$ to $y$, then the content of $(f,x)$ in the successor state obtained after applying $\Delta$ is equal to $y$.
+\item Axioms \textbf{A1.1}--\textbf{A1.3} assert that, if a consistent update set $X$ does not contain any update to a given location, then the content of that location in a successor state obtained after applying $X$ remains unchanged.
+Axioms~\textbf{A2.1}--\textbf{A2.3} assert that, if a consistent update set $X$ contains an update $(f,a,b)$, then the content of the location $(f,a)$ in the successor state obtained after applying $X$ is equal to $b$.
 Axiom \textbf{A3} says that, if a DB-ASM rule $r$ yields an update multiset, then the rule $r$ also yields an update set.

 \begin{description}